CryptoHives/.github/README.md

 ## 🧪 Clean-Room Policy

-All code within CryptoHives Foundation is written and validated under **strict clean-room conditions**:
+All code within CryptoHives Labs is written and validated under **strict clean-room conditions**:

 - No reverse engineering or derived code from existing proprietary libraries
 - Implementations are verified against public specifications and test vectors